Barkley Thompson: Career

 Following his seminary education, Thompson was ordained first a deacon and then a priest by Bishop Don E. Johnson in the Diocese of West Tennessee of the Episcopal Church.
 In 2003, he was assigned to his first pastoral appointment as vicar (and later rector) of the Church of the Holy Apostles in Collierville, Tennessee.
 The congregation numbered only about 40 communicants when he arrived.
 Under his leadership the parish reorganized and expanded, growing from 40 parishioners to over 400 in just four years.

 In 2007, Thompson became the rector at St. John's Episcopal Church in the heart of Roanoke, Virginia.
 While there, he led the parish in pursuing “innovative-yet-still-traditional forms of worship, new programs for Christian formation, outreach initiatives and enhanced Christian community”.
 His ministry at St. John's was marked by congregational growth, development of new programming, and the establishment of a parish endowment.
 In 2009, Thompson also led the parish in a restoration of its historic 117-year-old church.

 Thompson was called in 2013 to be the eighth dean and twenty-second rector of Christ Church Cathedral in Houston, Texas.
-In that capacity, he also chairs the board of The Beacon, which is Houston's largest social service day center for the homeless.
-Thompson also serves on the North American Committee for St. George's College in Jerusalem, the Anglican Center in the Holy Land and on the board of Episcopal High School in Houston.
+In that capacity, he chaired the board of The Beacon, which is Houston's largest social service day center for the homeless.
+In 2022, he was called to serve as the seventh Rector of Saint Mark's Episcopal Church in Little Rock, Arkansas.
+Thompson also serves on the North American Committee for St. George's College in Jerusalem, the Anglican Center in the Holy Land and on the board of St. Francis House, the Episcopal social service center in Little Rock.